farazkhanfk7/Facemash/Readme.md

 # Facemash

-This is my implementation of the facemash website shown in the film "__The Social Network__".
+This is my implementation of the facemash website.
+Where you can rank people's pictures.
+But in this case I think rating farm animals would be lot better option. xD
-Thanks to my friend Allwin for this idea.

 I used the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to rank the images.

 images.sql is the sql dump of the "images" table that the php code needs.
 The scripts folder has some php scripts I used to populate the table with links to images.